calebmutisya/NativeNAvigation/ReadMe.md

 ## Step 1: Create an Expo Project (Without TypeScript)

-Run the following command to create a new Expo project:
+Run the following command to create a new Expo project inside an alraedy existing empty folder/repo with Project Name:

 ```bash
 npx create-expo-app@latest ./ --template blank